Check sheet

-A check sheet is a form (document) used to collect data in real time at the location where the data is generated.
+A check sheet is a form used to collect data in real time at the location where the data is generated.
 The data it captures can be quantitative or qualitative.
 When the information is quantitative, the check sheet is sometimes called a tally sheet.

-The check sheet is one of the so-called Seven Basic Tools of Quality Control.
+The check sheet is one of the so-called seven basic tools of quality control.

 Format

 The defining characteristic of a check sheet is that data are recorded by making marks ("checks") on it.
 A typical check sheet is divided into regions, and marks made in different regions have different significance.
 Data are read by observing the location and number of marks on the sheet.

 Check sheets typically employ a heading that answers the Five Ws: